 Functional Smart Chair

+This is another furniture-based toy my children have loved!
 Three progressive learning stages mean this smart chair will grow with your little one, increasing the challenge as they get older.
-You choose the required age range by just sliding a switch.
+You choose the required age range by sliding a switch.

 This chair can be much more than a toy.
-Used as a regular chair for everyday use, it also functions as a little hiding place for special toys.
+Your little ones can use it as a regular chair for everyday use and as a little hiding place for special toys.

 Old-School Fishing Fun

 Kids who enjoy a challenge will love this fishing game.
-It’s composed of six wooden magnetic fish and two fishing rods.
-The game can be played alone when parents are busy, or along with a fisherman friend, encouraging social and communication skills.
+It has six wooden magnetic fish and two fishing rods.
+Children can play the game alone when parents are busy or with a fisherman friend, encouraging social and communication skills.

-If your little one isn’t interested in fishing, the company promises to make it right, with a 100 percent happiness guarantee.
+If your little one isn’t interested in fishing, the company promises to make it right, with a 100% happiness guarantee.